WordPress has one of the most powerful revision systems available on any blogging platform.

 However, WordPress revisions have limited permissions.
 Revisions inherit the same permissions as the content.
 This means that someone on your site who can publish a post will have the ability to update that post forever.
 You do not have the ability to lock content after it has been published, or to publish updates.

-If you want more control over revisions, check out the Revisionary plugin.
+If you want more control over revisions, check out the PublishPress Revisions plugin (previously known as "Revisionary").

-With Revisionary you can allow users to submit changes to published posts or pages.
+With PublishPress Revisions you can allow users to submit changes to published posts or pages.
 However, unlike default WordPress, these revisions can be moderated by other users.
 Also, unlike default WordPress, revisions can be scheduled for future publication.

-The key thing to note with Revisionary is that it only works on posts in the "Published" status.
+The key thing to note with PublishPress Revisions is that it only works on posts in the "Published" status.

-To get started with Revisionary, I’d recommend you create a user in the “Revisor” role and use that for your testing.
+To get started with PublishPress Revisions, I’d recommend you create a user in the “Revisor” role and use that for your testing.
 This “Revisor” role is designed for users who update existing content.
+PublishPress Revisions is available to all users on your site, but you can best see the impact of this plugin by testing as a Revisor.

 First, login as your Revisor user, and then find a post that has the "Published" status.